protofire/solhint/docs/rules/naming/private-vars-leading-underscore.md

 ```

 ### Notes
+- This rule considers functions and variables in Libraries as well
 - This rule skips external and public functions
 - This rule skips external and public state variables
 - See [here](https://docs.soliditylang.org/en/latest/style-guide.html#underscore-prefix-for-non-external-functions-and-variables) for further information